nidhiy7/SQL_Basic_to_Advanced/README.md

 ### 5. CREATE VIEW
 - Creates a virtual table based on the result set of a SELECT query.

+## Data Control Language (DCL)
+### 1. GRANT
+- Grants permissions to users or roles.
+- Example: `GRANT SELECT ON Employees TO user1;`

+### 2. REVOKE
+- Revokes previously granted permissions from users or roles.
+- Example: `REVOKE INSERT ON Employees FROM user1;`

+## Transaction Control Language (TCL)
+### 1. COMMIT
+- Commits the current transaction, making all changes permanent.

+### 2. ROLLBACK
+- Rolls back the current transaction, undoing all changes made.

+### 3. SAVEPOINT
+- Sets a savepoint within the current transaction.

+### 4. ROLLBACK TO SAVEPOINT
+- Rolls back the transaction to a specific savepoint.

 ## Advanced SQL Concepts
 ### 1. Joins